 Parking at the bottom of the hill you trek up the path for about 10 minutes to the grove, the views on the path are pretty spectacular.
 You can feel the air becoming a little cooler as you make your way to the grotto, but you will also feel the sting of the mosquitoes biting you as you enter close to the grotto.

 Blue Lagoon Cyprus

 The first stop is Blue Lagoon that will take your breath away with its white sand on the seabed and warm turquoise waters.
-Enjoy swimming or snorkeling in the clear waters of one of the most beautiful bays in Cyprus.
+Enjoy swimming or snorkelling in the clear waters of one of the most beautiful bays in Cyprus.
 The legend states that Aphrodite bathed there before her marriage to Adonis.
-During your stop at Pafos Blue Lagoon taste a delicious buffet lunch followed by fresh seasonal fruits.
+During your stop at Pafos, Blue Lagoon taste a delicious buffet lunch followed by fresh seasonal fruits.

 Petra tou Romiou Cyprus